Modern slavery statement

 Our supply chain

-Our supply chain includes technology vendors and manufacturers, with suppliers based in the UK, Europe, and the US.
-It also includes logistics service supplies in the UK as we courier products to our clients.
-We source products and services from both domestic and international suppliers and are committed to ensuring that all our suppliers adhere to high standards of ethical conduct.
-Our supply chain is low risk for modern slavery because we:
+Our supply chain includes technology vendors and manufacturers, with suppliers based in the UK, Europe and the US.
+It also includes logistics service providers in the UK who support the delivery of products to our clients.
+We source products and services from both domestic and international suppliers and are committed to ensuring that all suppliers adhere to high standards of ethical conduct.

 Policies and procedures